intuinno/academic-homepage/content/post/hdilab-culture.md

 - Personal homepage blog article
 - Github readme.md

+One common mistake for the new member is writing a technical note about a topic that is already covered in previous technical note from other members.
+This is problematic in the two sense.
+First, it means that you did not search or read other's technical note.
+A value of the technical note is how many times it is read by others.
+If no one reads others' technical note, the value of our journal will be nothing.
+Second, you are creating an additional burden for the future readers looking for a solution for the topic.
+In that sense, you are creating a noise if you are creating a redundant article.
+So what we should do when we found that the topic that we would like to wrtie is available.
+Check the original post and if you have an additional content, just update the original post.
+If you are sure that you can write a better one by rewriting, replace the original post.
+The original post should be archived to the old technical note and referenced by the new article.

 We share the open source code and how-to manual as a final output.
 We use GitHub as the main archive